MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 # Step 2: The base65536-decoded file

 So what are we actually looking at?
+All the characters are either a number 0-9, or a letter a-f.
+This requires some intuition and having seen it before, but it is actually [hexadecimal (hex)](https://en.wikipedia.org/wiki/Hexadecimal) data.

-It's hex bytes, so I tried putting it in Cyber Chef with "From Hex", which appears to work!
+So, I tried putting it in Cyber Chef with "From Hex", which appears to work!
 We see the string ["JFIF"](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format) appear early on, so let's save this as the file [chall.base65536_decoded.png](chall.base65536_decoded.png).
 Sure enough, this is recognized as an image:

 ```sh
 $ file chall.base65536_decoded.png